Geology of Africa

 Africa has a land area of 30.3 million km2, occupying about 21% of the land surface of the Earth.
 It is a very old

-The present course focuses on studying of principals of geology including minerals, types of rocks, plate tectonics, African rifts, earthquakes, mineral resources, and water resources.
+The present course focuses on the study of principles of geology, including minerals, types of rocks, plate tectonics, African rifts, earthquakes, mineral resources, and water resources.

 Objectives:

-The main objective of the course "Geology of Africa" is to understand the basic terms of geology and hydrogeology, rock cycle, global water cycle, water budget, geologic factors controlling mineral and water resources, origin and characteristics of some African mineral and water bodies and their related deposits.
+The main objective of the course "Geology of Africa" is to understand the basic terms of geology and hydrogeology, the rock cycle, the global water cycle, the water budget, geologic factors controlling mineral and water resources, the origin and characteristics of some African mineral and water bodies, and their related deposits.

 Teaching Materials: